jlangch/venice/doc/readme/recursion.md

 Venice does not support automated tail call optimization.
-The _recur_ syntax is a way to mimic TCO for self-recursion and the _trampoline_ function for mutual recursion is available for more involved forms of recursion.
+The _recur_ syntax is a way to mimic TCO for self-recursion.
+In addition the _trampoline_ function for mutual recursion is available for more involved forms of recursion.